Before making any decision, you need to take into account the below steps

 1- Understanding your needs

-The first step in finding a retirement home is to properly assess your needs and expectations.
+The first step in finding a residence for the elderly is to properly assess your needs and expectations.
 Living in residence is a lifestyle choice that needs to be thought through.
 Ask yourself the right questions :

 - What is your budget?